Flow Control Container Action¶

-Be carefull since only childrens of the flow control action will be impacted.
+Be careful since only children of the flow control action will be impacted.
 Use the indentation to check that your flow control action is correctly setup.

-This container can be configured in two differents modes:
+This container can be configured in two different modes:

 - Percent executions per VU: causes the container to execute a certain percentage of the iterations through the Virtual User.

 - Total executions per VU: causes the container to stop executing after a certain number of executions have occurred.

 |Name||Descriptive name for this container which is indicated in the bench report.
 The name is not required, but it is a good habit to name your containers so that you can differentiate them in your bench reports.||No|